apache/subversion/packages/python-windows/README.txt

  2. Update the version in setup.py to match your version of Subversion.

- 3. Update the target_version in setup.py to match your version of Python.

- 4. Create "libsvn" and "svn" directories.
+ 3. Create "libsvn" and "svn" directories.
 Copy the necessary Python (*.py) and DLL files (*.dll) into these directories.

- 5. Run python setup.py bdist_wininst
+ 4. Run python setup.py bdist_wininst --target-version=2.4 to build an
+    installer for Python 2.4.
+If you built your bindings for a different version of Python, adjust that command-line appropriately.

 That's it!
 Python will put the installer in the 'dist' directory.